 We receive a significant portion of our revenue from a limited number of customers.
 For example, for the fiscal year ended December 31, 2020, 2019 and 2018, one of our customers, Gene Company Limited, accounted for approximately 14%, 17% and 26% of our total revenue, respectively.
 Gene Company Limited is our primary distributor in China.
 Many of these customers make large purchases on a purchase-order basis rather than pursuant to long-term contracts.
 As a consequence of the concentrated nature of our customer base and their purchasing behavior, our quarterly revenue and results of operations have fluctuated, and may fluctuate in the future, from quarter to quarter and are difficult to forecast.
 For example, the cancellation of orders or acceleration or delay in anticipated product purchases or the acceptance of shipped products by our larger customers has materially affected, and in the future could materially affect, our revenue and results of operations in any quarterly period.
-We have been, and may be in the future be, unable to sustain or increase our revenue from our larger customers, or offset any discontinuation or decrease of purchases by our larger customers with purchases by new or other existing customers.
-To the extent one or more of our larger customers experience significant financial difficulty, bankruptcy or insolvency, this could have a material adverse effect on our sales and our ability to collect on receivables, which could materially and adversely harm our financial condition and results of operations.
+We have been, and may be in the future to sustain or increase our revenue from our larger customers, or offset any discontinuation or decrease of purchases by our larger customers, or offset any discontinuation or decrease of purchases by our larger customers, or offset any discontinuation or decrease of purchases by our larger customers, or offset any discontinuation or decrease of purchases by our larger customers experience significant financial difficulty, bankruptcy or insolvency, this could have a material adverse effect on our sales and our ability to collect on receivables, which could materially and adversely harm our financial condition and results of operations.